 Fearing ultimate defeat, Patroclus asks Achilles for his armor and, disguised as his treasured friend, he leads a successful attack against the Trojans.
 However, taken by the moment, he goes a step too far and is subsequently killed by the fearless Trojan prince, Hector.

 Enraged by his friend’s death, Achilles rejoins the battle and, adorned with new armor made by Hephaestus, he tracks down Hector and kills him in a face to face duel.
-Still burning with anger, Achilles drags Hector’s lifeless body with his chariot for eleven days straight, until the gods intervene and help Priam, Hector’s father, to reach Achilles’ tent and beg for the body of his son.
+Still burning with anger, Achilles drags Hector’s lifeless body with his chariot for twelve days straight, until the gods intervene and help Priam, Hector’s father, to reach Achilles’ tent and beg for the body of his son.
 Achilles is moved to tears by this act and agrees to give Priam his son’s body.

 One of the shades that Odysseus encounters after descending in the Underworld in Homer’s “Odyssey” is the one of Achilles, apparently some kind of a minor ruler of the dead souls in its region.
 Upon realizing this, Odysseus admires Achilles for being blessed in death as much as he had been in life.
 “If I could choose,” replies Achilles memorably to this, “I would rather be a paid servant in a poor man's house and be above ground than king of kings among the dead.”